Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 # Typical use cases

-Let's put that you have a few REST API endpoints that produce JSON content in standard array-based formats like https://jsonplaceholder.typicode.com/users or https://dummyjson.com/users.
+Imagine you have several REST API endpoints that return JSON content in standard array-based formats, such as an "array of objects" or "a root object containing an array of objects" or similar structures.
+The JSON format transformer can easily be adapted to handle more complex scenarios.
+For instance, your REST API might initially provide a set of complex, multi-level JSON objects nested within each other

-- For instance, array of objects or root object with array of objects or other similar structures.
-The JSON [format transformer](data/restToGraphqlQueryAdapter.ts) can be adjusted to handle more complicated scenario.
+- The JSON format transformer can easily be adapted to handle more complex scenarios.

-- Initially, you may have a set of complex multi-level JSON objects nested into each other that may look like shown below.
+- For instance, your REST API might initially provide a set of complex, multi-level JSON objects nested within each other.

 ## Source JSON that comes from REST API endpoints